tlvaldepena/vectorsurv.org/index.md

 Welcome to the Vectorborne Disease Surveillance System, known as VectorSurv.

-VectorSurv is a web-based platform for data managemeent and analysis that is used by vector control and public health agencies in the U.S. The system was initiated in 2006 as a partnership of the Mosquito and Vector Control Association of California, representing more than 60 local mosquito and vector control agencies in California; the California Department of Public Health; and the Davis Arbovirus Research and Training (DART) Lab at the University of California, Davis.
+VectorSurv is a web-based platform for data management and analysis that is used by vector control and public health agencies in the U.S. The system was initiated in 2006 as a partnership of the Mosquito and Vector Control Association of California, representing more than 60 local mosquito and vector control agencies in California; the California Department of Public Health; and the Davis Arbovirus Research and Training (DART) Lab at the University of California, Davis.

 Beginning in 2017, VectorSurv has expanded to include other states, and the system now serves a growing number of U.S. states and US-Affiliated Pacific Islands (see list below).